 How to photograph jeans flat lay

 Jeans are in no doubt popular due to their versatility, and with this versatility comes multiple ways to style and present them online.
-In this tutorial, you will learn a number of tips and tricks on how to style jeans flat lay to create a more dynamic and interesting look for your web store.
+In this product photography tutorial, you will learn a number of tips and tricks on how to style jeans flat lay to create a more dynamic and interesting look for your web store.

-Styling jeans flat lay allows for a number of looks and effects to be utilized on your web store.
+Styling jeans flat lay allows for a number of looks and effects to be used on your web store.
 However, just laying them down on a surface looks lifeless and doesn’t particularly catch the wannabe denim-buyer’s eye.
 For one, it’s harder to give a true indication of fit in the customer’s mind.

 This is why several techniques can be used to create ‘drama’ and more appeal.
 From playing with lighting to stuffing and creasing parts of the jeans, there are many ways to style, shoot and show off your denim by using flat lay photography.

 First, here’s what you should have prepared for this tutorial:

 - Camera - Any camera will suffice but a Canon EOS 5D Mk III is recommended as the industry-standard for professional product photography

 - Studio lighting - A source of continuous cool LED lamps are recommended for lighting to ensure exposure, shadows and contrast are kept consistent

 - Jeans - A selection of different styles is important to create unique and interesting looks